As revealed to

 Here you learn to wait as much as possible to have certainty before you make an important decision.
 Here you seek verification from those who can be your true allies in The Way of Knowledge.
 Here your decision making becomes more sound, more complete and more carefully exercised.
 Here you select people based upon their ability to participate with you in the most important parts of your life.
 You use these criteria instead of personal attraction.
 For you realize that no relationship can succeed if you cannot participate together, regardless of the initial experience that you might have together.
 Here you have an opportunity to develop real honesty within yourself.
 For you have the opportunity to experience, to feel and to represent what you know and to leave the parts of your life that are unclear as they are, without pretense, as if your life were a puzzle that is only partially constructed.
 You are careful not to fill in the spaces with your hopes and ideas.
 Here you are not governed by the need to make an impression upon others or to seek their approval.
 You are willing for your life to be incomplete because it is incomplete.
 And the truth is a greater companion than anything else.

 To begin the second great stage of life, you begin to enter the Mystery.
 Here you go beyond the well-worn paths that people travel, and you enter a kind of wilderness experience—a wilderness where there are trails, but you are not certain of the way, a wilderness where your parents and your siblings and your friends cannot go with you, a wilderness you must enter.
 Here your outer life may look the same, but you are experiencing new dimensions of life, and they seem strange and wondrous and perhaps even frightening to you.
 You enter here because your mind is expanding and because the reference point within you is changing.
 No longer can you rely upon your beliefs and assumptions.
 And as a result, you realize how little you really know.
-No longer can you rely upon the beliefs of assumptions or others, for you realize that they may know less than you.
+No longer can you rely upon the beliefs or assumptions of others, for you realize that they may know less than you.

 Here you know enough to begin, but you do not assume you know any more.
 Here you know enough to continue onward, without assuming the result of your efforts or journey.
 Here you seem to travel alone because so many whom you knew before were not able to go with you.
 And yet you feel a Spiritual Presence in your life.
 Here you go where life seems open and unshielded, where pain and happiness are sharper and much more clearly experienced.
 And yet before long, you find others who are venturing into that wilderness as well, and they are as uncertain as you though they may not admit it.